What’s Changed in 2026-2027 for Florida Hunters

 Do I need a license to hunt my land?

-Florida residents may hunt their homestead (or that of a spouse/child) without a license, as long as it’s in their county of residence.
+Florida residents may hunt their homestead (or that of a spouse or child) without a license, as long as it’s in their county of residence.
 However, you must still follow all seasons, bag limits, and federal rules (e.g., Duck Stamp for waterfowl).
 Non-residents always need a license.

 What are the license requirements?

-You must be 16+ and, if born after June 1, 1975, must complete a hunter safety course.
+You must be 16 or older and, if born after June 1, 1975, must complete a hunter safety course.
 Buy licenses online, in person, or via app.
 Be sure to add species permits and WMA access if needed.
 Some groups (youth, seniors, military) may be exempt from fees but must carry a valid ID.
+Nonresidents should plan on the annual hunting license rather than a short-term option, since most hunting now requires it.

 When is deer season, and how does it vary by zone?

-• Zone A: Archery starts late July; general gun runs Sept–Oct, then late Nov–Jan.
+- Zone A: Archery starts in August; general gun runs September through October, then late November through January.

-• Zone B: Latest season; archery starts in October, general gun hunting in Feb.
+- Zone B: Latest season; archery starts in October, general gun runs into February.

-• Zone C: Archery in Sept, general gun Nov–Jan.
+- Zone C: Archery in September, general gun runs November through January.

-• Zone D: Archery in Oct, general gun from Thanksgiving through Feb.
+- Zone D: Archery in October, general gun runs from late November through February.

 Each zone has specific archery, muzzleloader, and youth hunt dates.
 Always confirm for your area.